Dear Mary: I am recently married and my husband owes the IRS $23,000 in back taxes. He agreed to an installment plan of $320 per month with the IRS.

 Dear Rhonda: Here’s what you need to know about divorce decrees: Creditors and the IRS are not bound by them.
 In fact, they could not care less about what the divorce judge decreed.

-The IRS is going to hold your husband responsible for 100 percent of the taxes owed for 2010.
+The IRS is going to hold your husband responsible for 100 percent of the taxes owed.
 And the IRS will hold the ex-wife 100 percent responsible as well.
 They don’t care which of them actually pays as long as the taxes get paid.
-And if it goes to collection and they start filing liens, the last thing the IRS will be concerned about is a divorce decree!
+And if it goes to collection and they start filing liens, the last thing the IRS will be concerned about is a divorce decree.

-That being said, there is a way to get an amount owed reduced and that is through a process known as An Offer in Compromise.
-You will need to get a tax attorney or CPA who is an “enrolled agent” with the IRS to craft an offer to the IRS.
-If they accept it your husband must be prepared to write a check for the full amount agreed upon.
+That being said, there is a way to get an amount owed reduced and that is through a process known as Offer in Compromise.
+You will need to get a tax attorney or CPA who is recognized by the IRS as an “enrolled agent” to craft an offer to the IRS.
+If accepted your husband should be prepared to write a check for the full amount agreed upon.
 Since he has been making payments faithfully, his offer is likely to be received positively.

 Dear Mary: What is the right thing to do when you honestly cannot afford to put your kids in sports, like Little League baseball, but you know it is such a good thing for them both physically and socially?
 Bonnie

 Dear Bonnie: The right thing is to live within your means and not go into debt.
 If this is a high priority as you look at your total financial pictures, decide what you will sacrifice to free up the money for childhood enrichment activities.
 Then consider all reasonable alternatives.
-Does your Parks and Recreation Dept. offer organized sports?
+Does the Parks and Recreation Department in your area offer organized sports?
 What about the YMCA or a local church?

 If your kids really want to play, get them into a serious savings program now so they can help pay the fees next season.